DanielCondeTorres/SuPepMem/README.md

 <!-- DISTRIBUTION OF TASKS -->
 ## Distribution of tasks ✒️
-Project coordinator: Àlex Teruel
+Project coordinator: Ángel Piñeiro, M.Bastos and Rebeca García-Fandino

-- Main program (Fortran program): Joint work
+- Main program (Python program): Fabián Suarez-Leston
-- Initial state (Fortran module): Oliver Loveday
-- Boundary conditions (Fortran module): Adrià Calzada
-- Forces (Fortran module): Daniel Conde
-- Integration (Fortran module): Àlex Teruel
-- Radial distribution function (Fortran program): Àlex Teruel
-- Statistics (Python program): Daniel Conde
-- Visualization of Results (Python program): Joint work
-- Makefile: Joint work
+- Collaborators: G.F Tolufashe, A.Muñoz, U.Veleiro, M.Calvelo
+- Creation of the SuPepMem website: C.Porto
+-GitHub Designer: Daniel Conde Torres and Álejandro Seco

 The joint work tasks will be carried out (to a greater extent) by those members who are more advanced in their corresponding tasks.